jonfryd/PhotonTracer/README.md

 There's also a half-baked attempt to do irradiance caching which was never completely done AFAIR - debugging all the edge cases right turned out to be rather challenging.

-An example rendering of the classic Cornell box:
+A final rendering of the classic Cornell box:

 <img src="example.jpg" alt="Rendering example" width="512" height="384"/>